Honey-balsamic chicken thighs are simple to make and the whole family will love their great flavor!

 - 1 large garlic clove, minced

-2) Place the chicken thighs, skin side up, in a small roasting pan.
+- Place the chicken thighs, skin side up, in pan.
 Season the thighs with salt and pepper.
-Bake the thighs until the skin is crispy and the juices run clear when the thighs are pierced with a fork, 40-45 minutes.
+Bake the thighs until the skin is crispy and the juices run clear when the thighs are pierced with a fork, 30 minutes.
+Internal temperature should read 165°F on a instant read thermometer.

-3) While the chicken roasts, combine the olive oil, honey, vinegar, and garlic.
+- While the chicken roasts, combine the olive oil, honey, vinegar, and garlic in a small saucepan.
 Bring to a simmer over medium heat and simmer gently, stirring occasionally, until the sauce is thickened slightly, 5 to 7 minutes.
-Remove from the heat, add salt and pepper to taste, and let stand for 5 minutes to allow for thickening upon standing.
+Remove from the heat, and let stand for 5 minutes.
+Sauce will continue to thicken.